Floralia Brussels

 Tip

-Every year there is a Venetian parade (dates to be announced soon)
+Every year, there is a Venetian parade (dates to be announced soon)

-Is Floralia Worth it with Kids?
+Is Floralia Worth It With Kids?

-On the other hand, if you’re looking for a peaceful walk in nature and a chance to appreciate the beauty of spring, Floralia is definitely worth it.
+On the other hand, if you’re looking for a peaceful walk in nature and a chance to appreciate the beauty of spring, Floralia is worth it.
 The castle and gardens are stunning, and there are plenty of opportunities to take beautiful photographs.

 However, if you’re looking for a more immersive experience with your kids, Keukenhof may be a better option.
 Keukenhof is much more impressive and has a wide range of activities and attractions for children, including a petting zoo, playgrounds, and a treasure hunt.